By: Del Williams

 Even then any soaking or submersion of vital equipment and electronics in seawater can be extraordinarily expensive without taking some preventative as well as emergency measures.

 When Adams radioed out an SOS, his distress call reached the U.S. Coast Guard Station at Fort Macon, North Carolina.

-“It shook me up when the Coast Guard radioed me back and started asking questions like ‘what colour is your PFD’ [personal flotation device] and ‘what colour is your dingy or raft?’
+“It shook me up when the Coast Guard radioed me back and started asking questions like ‘what color is your PFD’ [personal flotation device] and ‘what color is your dingy or raft?’
 It was like they were preparing to find me floating at sea off my vessel,” he says.

 By the time the Coast Guard reached Adams, the water was about four feet deep inside the SV Guapa.

 When TowBoatUS reached his vessel, operators were able to pump the water out and then tow it to a marina for an emergency overhaul.
 At the marina, power washing with freshwater was implemented to try to minimize the serious problems associated with saltwater spoilage and corrosion.